wenjean/NeuroPpred-MSN/README.md

+hand.py are methods for manual feature extraction
+In line 14 of hand.py, you can change the code accordingly to the format of the data.The default is fasta.
+Line 56 specifies the type of file to save.
+You can adjust it accordingly to your needs

+t5.py is the method for embedding feature extraction In line 16 of t5.py you will extract the file where the features will be embedded.
+You can change the code accordingly to the form of the data.
+Rows 35 and 36 are T5 model files, you need to get them on huggingface or contact me to get them
+Line 72 specifies the type of file to save.
+You can adjust it accordingly to your needs

-hand.py are methods for manual feature extraction t5.py is the method for embedding feature extraction word2vec2.py is a method for word vectors dataset.txt is the training and test set train.py and test.py are the training and testing code, respectively
+word2vec2.py is a method for word vectors dataset.txt is the training and test set train.py and test.py are the training and testing code, respectively